GuanceCloud/platypus/proposals/A001-add-developer-toolchain.md

 ### Code navigation

-Because the PPL doesn't have the concept of the function definition, we can't provide the code navigation information.
+Because the Platypus doesn't have the concept of the function definition, we can't provide the code navigation information.
 But we can provide the function information for the standard library.

 * **Function Call**: hover the function call, we can provide the function information, such as the function name, the function description, the function parameters, and so on.
 * **Identifier**: click the identifier, we can jump to the first definition of the identifier.